jupyterhub/jupyterhub/docs/source/contributing/layout.rst

     This directory details several services provided by the JupyterHub project, alongside their configurations to enable you configure JupyterHub to use those services.

 jsx/
-    This directory contains current updates to the JupyterHub Admin Dashboard.
+    This directory contains javascript sources for the JupyterHub Admin Dashboard.

 JupyterHub/
     This directory contains the core code files for the JupyterHub project.